 At Refinery29 Australia, we’re here to help you navigate this overwhelming world of stuff.
 All of our picks are independently selected and curated by the editorial team, but we may earn commission or other compensation from the links on this page.

-But a new study presented at the British Association of Dermatologists (BAD)'s annual meeting in Edinburgh found that the SPF in our trusty pot of moisturiser, whatever the factor, might not be offering us the UV protection we think it is.
+But a study presented at the British Association of Dermatologists (BAD)'s annual meeting in Edinburgh found that the SPF in our trusty pot of moisturiser, whatever the factor, might not be offering us the UV protection we think it is.

 The study concluded that "moisturisers with sun protection factor (SPF) provide less sun protection than the equivalent strength sunscreen in real-world scenarios," in other words, compared to a regular, targeted sun cream with no add-ons like face cream or foundation.

 During the study, researchers from the University of Liverpool enlisted the help of a specially modified camera that captures UV light in order to look at the ways in which participants applied regular SPF and moisturiser containing SPF – and the results were very different.

 After assessing the pictures, researchers found that when an area of skin is covered efficiently by SPF, it appears black.
 When they looked at the pictures of the people who had applied SPF moisturiser, their faces were comparatively lighter, which suggests SPF absorption was less successful and therefore less effective.